HebaNAS/Personal-Blog/src/blog/build-your-first-neural-network-the-intro.md

 <br/>
 <br/>

 We need to repeat the learning process for multiple iterations, with each iteration the algorithm gets to see the full data and tries to predict the outputs.
-With every iteration, a good algorithm should have a decreasing cost and its accuracy in predciting the true labels should be improved, until it reaches a point of convergence, which is ideally the global minimum in our parameter space againt the cost, i.e. we reached the optimum set of weights and bias that achieve the minimum cost.
-Once we have this optimal set of parameters we can say that we have a trained model, and we can use it for inference, i.e. produce predictions on new, unseen data.
+With every iteration, a good algorithm should have a decreasing cost and its accuracy in predciting the true labels should be improved, until it reaches a point of convergence, which is ideally the global minimum in our parameter space against the cost, i.e. we reached the optimum set of weights and bias that achieve the minimum cost.
+Once we have this optimal set of parameters we can say that we have a trained model and we can use it for inference, i.e. produce predictions on new, unseen data.

 <br/>
 <br/>

-The full code can be found on my GitHub repo at: [https://github.com/HebaNAS/Personal-Blog/notebooks/build_nn_part1.ipynb](https://github.com/HebaNAS/Personal-Blog/notebooks/build_nn_part1.ipynb)
+The full code can be found on my GitHub repo at: [https://github.com/HebaNAS/Personal-Blog/blob/master/notebooks/build_nn_part1.ipynb](https://github.com/HebaNAS/Personal-Blog/blob/master/notebooks/build_nn_part1.ipynb)

 <br/>
 <br/>